 Lake Como epitomises La Dolce Vita – conjuring up images of 1950s film stars speeding across its sparkling waters on motorboats or zipping through narrow streets on a Vespa.
 This famous lake lies to the north of Milan, where Italy meets Switzerland.
 In the summer months it’s overrun by glamorous crowds of second-homeowners and day-trippers from Milan, but in spring and autumn it’s a lot more peaceful.
-The town of Como is often used as a stepping stone to luxury hotspots like Bellagio and Varenna, but it’s got plenty of charm of its own – and some not-so-A-list prices.
+The city of Como is often used as a stepping stone to luxury hotspots like Bellagio and Varenna, but it’s got plenty of charm of its own – as well as some not-so-A-list prices.
 So here are the best things to do in Como, Italy – on and off the water.

 Things to do in Como, Italy